Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 If your horse falls somewhere in the middle for both distance aptitude and Intelligence, you may have to try both options to see which works best for your horse.
 If all else fails, look for Stellar races (when appropriate) or try to enter favorite distance as much as possible.

 Rest is absolutely critical if you want your horses to run high PRs and see success in series races.
-If your horse is G1 level, it's advised you only enter them when they have a green Rest star - perhaps yellow in a pinch.
+If your horse is G1 level, it's advised you only enter them when they have a blue Rest star - perhaps yellow in a pinch.
 Entering with Rest below those levels will usually result in substantial declines in PR, which isn't helping your horse get anywhere.

 During racing season, you should plan on resting your horse for the entire month before series races as well as any time their Rest declines significantly.
-In a 'rest month' you should typically Groom your horse and then, if Rest is still low, perform a buddy workout if you believe it will benefit your horse to do so (consider how long ago their last buddy work was as receiving a "Lackluster" penalty will lower Rest).
+In a 'rest month' you should typically Pamper your horse and then, if Rest is still low, perform a buddy workout if you believe it will benefit your horse to do so (consider how long ago their last buddy work was as receiving a "Lackluster" penalty will lower Rest).
 Another option to improve rest if desired is Gleam.
 Each of these improves Rest and will help your horse recover faster (in addition to the improvement just from taking time off).
-In some cases, you may find that Grooming alone is enough to bring yellow Rest back to green - at which point you might choose to enter a race.
+In some cases, you may find that Pampering alone is enough to bring yellow Rest back to blue - at which point you might choose to enter a race.

 That said, if your goal is to improve Prime, instead of doing Buddy Workouts you might instead want to focus on Track or Trail Rides, both of which have better chances to improve Prime than Buddy Workouts.
 Trail Ride is the most likely to improve Prime, though if your horse needs Experience more than Rest, Track Rides are the next best option.